 But Pavlova’s case was unusual.

-The fact that SWISS allowed Pavlova to fly to Switzerland made this case unique.
+The fact that SWISS allowed Pavlova to fly to Switzerland without a valid passport is what made this case unique.

 But I also noted that SWISS has a clause in their contract that will make the passenger responsible for any fines associated with these travel mistakes.
 In other words, if a passenger is denied entry over an invalid passport and SWISS is fined — the passenger might get the bill.